Italy and Turkey get ball rolling as Euro 2020 begins under Covid cloud - RFI

 "The opener is always difficult, and there will be plenty of emotions but you can't get too carried away," said Mancini, who has guided the Azzurri back to a major tournament after their ignominious failure to reach the 2018 World Cup.

-Mancini has rebuilt Italy, the 1968 European champions, on a 27-match unbeaten run.
+Mancini has rebuilt Italy, the 1968 European champions, and led them on a 27-match unbeaten run.

 "We have created a great squad.
 We want to continue to have fun together and we will try to make it to London.
 I'm very positive," he told reporters.#photo1